 This is easily done in three ways.
 One is through WordPress’s own User Roles to set different permissions.
 The second is through plugins such as Restrict Categories, or User Role Editor, while the third method is by coding.

 Restrict Dashboard Access on WordPress Sites

-Site owners, as the most powerful WordPress site user, can give or restrict access permissions to all other users including Admins.
-They can assign roles such as who can edit, write posts, publish them, create pages and categories, manage plugins, and even customize the site’s themes and settings.
+As the most powerful WordPress site user, site owners can give or restrict access permissions to all other users, including Admins.
+They can assign roles such as editing, writing posts, publishing them, creating pages and categories, managing plugins, and even customizing the site’s themes and settings.

 The options available include:

 ● Subscriber - the most limited role.
 These users can only view content on the front end and manage their own profiles.